 We invite any organisation or person interested in our data to use it as they please upon release, provided they properly cite, and link to Cable.co.uk.
 However, if you require detailed, qualitative insight into a specific country or countries, that is not a service we are able to provide, and ask that you undertake such work yourselves using our data as a foundation or launching point.

-To be clear, we are not able to provide more detailed data per country.
+To be clear, we are not able to provide more detailed data per country - requests of this nature will be ignored.